 - The video helps inform the patient of all that is involved in the third molar (wisdom tooth) extraction.

-5. Conduct Procedure (if time permits)
+5. Conduct Procedure (if time and circumstances permit)

-In some cases Dr. Chun will advise that the patient schedules an appointment at a later day and time.
+In some cases, Dr. Chun will advise that the patient schedules an appointment at a later day and time.